-The Examination Board will notify students whose academic progress has been identified as Unsatisfactory and such students must apply to the Examination Board for permission to enrol in further papers, and will be asked to provide evidence of any exceptional circumstances that they consider have impeded their academic progress, and evidence for the likelihood of their success.
+The Examination Board will notify students whose academic progress has been identified as Unsatisfactory and such students must apply to the Examination Board for permission to enrol in further papers, with evidence of any exceptional circumstances that they consider have impeded their academic progress, and evidence for the likelihood of their success.
 The Examination Board may either set conditions for a student's further enrolment, or not permit a student to re-enrol in a paper or programme.